paulutsa/3033/Lab03.md

 c. `Using Autoruns`

-*Screenshot 5: Scanning with Autoruns.*
+*Screenshot 3: Scanning with Autoruns.*

 - Start Autoruns.
-- Search for malware\_sample.exe.
+- Search for malware_sample.exe.
 - Note if it's set to start during boot or login.

 *Questions:*